vegettoGit/Learning-collection/Game Development/Game Studies/Stormgate/README.md

   * Supports DLSS frame generation.
   * Using Unreal's Terrain Editor.
 As you are painting, we dynamically generate a pathing mesh for path finding (computed close to real time as you are painting).
   * We built a Compute Shader to handle the visual side of units in proximity to trees, without needing any physics calculations.
-* Mininum spec for the game looking good: Windows 10, 6 cores (1 for SnowPlay, the rest for UE5, the faster the CPU the more frames you can resimulate), 2.3 GHz for decent performance, 16 GB of RAM, GeForce GTX 1060.
+* Minimum spec for the game looking good: Windows 10, 6 cores (1 for SnowPlay, the rest for UE5, the faster the CPU the more frames you can resimulate), 2.3 GHz for decent performance, 16 GB of RAM, GeForce GTX 1060.